adampingel/managing-ai/_build/html/_sources/ProductProjectProgram/010-Introduction.md

 ... management.

+## Topics

+Chapters to be written:

-tradeoffs
+* tradeoffs

-customer empathy
+* customer empathy

-risk mitigation
+* risk mitigation

-budgeting
+* budgeting

-work estimation
+* work estimation

-prioritization
+* prioritization

-agile
+* agile
+* no model is perfect, product context matters
+* start with data science and design first with 6 month lead time